The Roku Ultra has been refreshed for 2020, and there are some noticeable upgrades this year that are worth your attention.

-Disclaimer: Roku sent us a review unit of the Roku Ultra.
+Disclaimer: The Nerdy purchased the Roku Ultra 2020 with company funds.
 We used it as our primary streaming device for a week before beginning this review.

 Fun Jug Media, LLC (operating TheNerdy.com) has affiliate partnerships with various companies.
 These do not at any time have any influence on the editorial content of The Nerdy.
 Fun Jug Media LLC may earn a commission from these links.